ElhadiMeriem/RestaurantManagement_JavaFX/README.md

 Login Screen  | User's interface
 ------------ | -------------
  <IMG SRC="/src/1.PNG" width=800>  | <IMG SRC="/src/2.PNG" width=800>
-this is the login interface
- | Content in the second column
+this is the login interface the user provide his email and password and specify his role(client or admin or cashier)| Content in the second column

 Use Case Name  | User Login